Pole Top and Bucket Truck Rescue Procedures

 Having the right tools is just as important as having the right training.
 A successful emergency response for electricians hinges on well-maintained and readily accessible equipment.
 Key items include:

-- Pole Top Rescue Equipment: Pre-packaged kits often containing a handline, a pulley system (block and tackle), a sharp knife, and a protective rope bag.
+- Pole Top Rescue Equipment: Pre-packaged kits often containing a handline, a pulley system (block and tackle), an approved rescue harness or chest attachment, a sharp knife, and a protective rope bag.

 - Utility Pole Fall Arrest Systems: This includes the rescuer’s personal climbing gear, such as gaffs, a fall protection harness, and positioning lanyards.

-- Controlled Descent Devices: Modern systems, including some self-retracting lifelines, are designed for both fall arrest and post-fall rescue, allowing for a smooth descent.
+- Controlled Descent Devices: Modern systems, including approved personnel descent devices, are designed for controlled lowering of a rescued worker.

 - Dielectric Personal Protective Equipment (PPE): This is non-negotiable.
 Rubber gloves, sleeves, and proper arc-rated clothing are essential for protecting against electrical hazards.
 Proper voltage verification is a crucial skill; you can learn more about how NFPA 70E 2024 has changed voltage verification.